-The most important initial consideration depends upon whether you are charged with a "civil infraction" - a traffic offense that carries only a fine and the possibility of "points" on your driving record - or a "traffic misdemeanor", which is a criminal offense.
+The most important initial consideration depends upon whether you are charged with a civil infraction - a traffic offense that is punishable by only a fine and the possibility of points on your driving record or other driver's license sanctions - or a traffic misdemeanor, which is a criminal offense.
 If you are charged with a traffic misdemeanor, it is a very good idea to consult with a lawyer before deciding how to proceed, as conviction "as charged" will result in your having a criminal record.
-Often it is possible to "plea bargain" a traffic misdemeanor down to a civil infraction, but it will benefit you to know local policies and practices before you approach a prosecutor with a request for such a deal.
+Often it is possible to plea bargain a traffic misdemeanor down to a civil infraction, but it will benefit you to know local policies and practices before you approach a prosecutor with a request for such a deal.

 If you are considering fighting a ticket, research the law to find out the elements of the violation, and whether you in fact violated the law.
 Sometimes it turns out that the conduct observed by the officer cannot support the ticket.

 It is always beneficial to consult with a lawyer, and almost always a very good idea to hire a lawyer, when you are charged with a criminal offense, including a traffic misdemeanor (e.g., reckless driving, drunk driving, or driving with a suspended license).
 Even for a civil infraction, if you are from out of town it may be easier and cheaper for you to hire an attorney to appear in court on your behalf than to return to the jurisdiction to fight the ticket.
-For civil infractions, most jurisdictions will allow an attorney to argue on your behalf or to enter into a plea bargain, even when you aren't present.
+For civil infractions, many jurisdictions will allow an attorney to argue on your behalf or to enter into a plea bargain even if you are not present.

 It is usually beneficial to consult with a lawyer if you have a prior record of driving offenses, and are concerned about keeping your license.
 Such a consultation will give you a good idea of whether you should retain a lawyer's services to help you defend against the ticket.